RebeccaCrecelius/100-days-of-code/log.md

 ### Day 9: February 19, 2024

 **Today's Progress**: Added additional placeholder images for the body.
 Started styling the footer.
 Adjusted the position of the hero image.
-Reviewed Advanced CSS grid techniques for overlapping elements.
+Reviewed Advanced CSS grid techniques for overlapping elements, justify items, justify content, and align items.

 **Thoughts**: Much of the CSS will likely have to be modified in order to achieve responsive design.
 As for content, I do not really know what to write.
 It is hard to get inspired right now.